jdonnerstag/vlang-rosie/README.md

 # Native [V-lang](https://vlang.io) implementation of [Rosie-RPL](https://rosie-lang.org/)

 [Rosie](https://rosie-lang.org/) is a pattern language (RPL for short).
-A little bit like regex, but aiming to solve several of the regex issues.
-All credits to Jamie A. Jennings and her team for this job.
+A little bit like regex, but aiming to solve several of the [regex issues](https://jamiejennings.com/posts/2021-09-23-dont-look-back-2/).
+All credits to Jamie A. Jennings and her friends for this job.

 This project (native V-lang implementation of RPL) is work in progress (beta), but ready to be tested in the field.
 APIs may still change, CLI is work-in-progress, and a REPL is on the todo list.